 Norman Walker became known as the creator, the father of juicing...

 He said his skin "was as yellow as the skin of an Egyptian," but he felt healthy!
 None of his friends would even try the juice he had made.
-In a very short time, however, his skin returned to normal color once his liver and gall bladder were, as he put it, "in better shape".
+In a very short time, however, his skin returned to normal color once his liver and gall bladder were, as he put it, "in better shape"."It was merely that the large amount of waste matter accumulated in my liver was dissolving with the help of the carrot juices."

 He goes on to explain in another book that the accumulated waste material "is released so abundantly that the intestinal and urinary channels are inadequate to care for this overflow, and in a perfectly natural manner it is passed into the lymph for elimination from the body by means of the pores of the skin.
 This material has a distinctly orange or yellow pigment, and while it is being so eliminated from the body will sometimes discolor the skin after drinking carrot and other juices…and is an indication that the liver is getting a well-needed cleansing."